 The information below describes the activity, or Dental Weighted Activity Units (DWAUs), completed by ºÚÁϳԹÏÍø Public Dental Services.
 During an appointment, dental practitioners provide care which is measured using item numbers.
 The Australian Dental Association set The Australian Schedule of Dental Services and Glossary which contains item numbers used consistently throughout Australia.
 These item numbers have weightings (DWAUs), based on the complexity of the care provided.

-ºÚÁϳԹÏÍø Health aims to see all patients within the benchmarks for public dental services, this is the recommended maximum waiting time for certain types of dental care.
-Patients are prioritised through a triage process based on the urgency of their needs, ensuring that those with urgent dental issues receive treatment in a timely manner.
+ºÚÁϳԹÏÍø Health aims to see all patients within the recommended maximum waiting time for certain types of dental care.
+Patients are prioritised through a triage process based on how urgently they need dental care.
+People with more urgent dental issues receive treatment more quickly.

 ºÚÁϳԹÏÍø Health has improved access to public dental services by streamlining processes, including combining the current assessment and treatment waiting lists.
-This enables patients to be seen for urgent dental treatment whilst awaiting usual routine care.
-As a result of this streamlined process, the way the ºÚÁϳԹÏÍø public dental service data is reported by necessity changed on 28 October 2024.
-Due to these changes, the waiting list data from the December 2024 quarter is not comparable to previous quarters.
+This means patients can be seen for urgent dental treatment while they wait for routine care.
+As a result of this streamlined process, the way the ºÚÁϳԹÏÍø public dental service data is reported changed on 28 October 2024.

 For more information about recommended maximum waiting times and information on how patients are prioritised to receive care in the new waiting list policy, please refer to the Oral Health Access Policy Directive.